Trifluoromethylphenylpiperazine: Sweden

 As of March 1, 2006, TFMPP is scheduled as a "dangerous substance" in Sweden.

 Switzerland

 As of December 1, 2010, TFMPP is a controlled substance in Switzerland.

 United Kingdom

 As of December 2009, TFMPP has been made a Class C drug in the United Kingdom along with BZP.

 United States

 TFMPP is not currently scheduled at the federal level in the United States, but it was briefly emergency scheduled in Schedule I. The scheduling expired in April 2004 and was not renewed.
 However, some states such as Florida have banned the drug in their criminal statutes making its possession a felony.

 Florida

 TFMPP is a Schedule I controlled substance in the state of Florida making it illegal to buy, sell, or possess in Florida.

 Texas

-TFMPP is scheduled in Texas under Penalty Group 2, as a hallucinogenic substance.
+TFMPP is controlled in Texas under Penalty Group 2, as a hallucinogenic substance.
 It is illegal to possess TFMPP in any quantity in Texas.